-In the non-regularized quantile regression setting, we do not observe substantial differences in the average error between methods; the same is true of run time except for the MM algorithm, which performs considerably better than the other three methods in this setting.
-In non-regularized composite quantile regression, however, differences between the methods in terms of error are more apparent, as the IP method has larger average error than the ADMM, MM, and CD approaches, while MM and CD are faster and ADMM slower than the IP algorithm.
+In the non-regularized quantile regression setting, we do not observe substantial differences in the average estimation error between methods; the same is true of run time except for the MM approach, which performs considerably better than the other three methods in this setting.
+In non-regularized composite quantile regression, however, differences between the methods in terms of estimation error are more apparent, as the IP method has larger average estimation error than the ADMM, MM, and CD approaches, while MM and CD are faster and ADMM slower than the IP algorithm.
 Comparisons between IP and ADMM methods for non-regularized quantile regression already exist in the literature \cite[Chapter 5]{HQR}.
-The results so far suggest that the MM algorithm is the best-suited for non-regularized (composite) quantile regression among the four methods tested, especially for data sets with large $n$ and relatively small $p$.
-In regularized quantile regression, all methods perform similarly in terms of variable selection, but CD and ADMM show clear superiority in run time, particularly relative to the IP and MM methods when $p$ is large.
-In the case of regularized composite quantile regression, CD and ADMM display run time superiority over MM.
+The results so far suggest that the MM approach is the best suited for non-regularized (composite) quantile regression among the four methods tested, especially for data sets with $p$ small relative to $n$.
+In regularized quantile regression, all of our approaches perform similarly in terms of variable selection, but CD and ADMM show clear superiority in run time, particularly relative to the IP and MM methods when $p$ is large.
+In the case of regularized composite quantile regression, CD and ADMM have run time superior to MM.
 Furthermore, MM shows a tendency to select irrelevant variables, likely due to the algorithm's matrix inversion and selection of an approximating parameter.
-No IP method is available from quantreg in this case.
-This second set of results suggests that our CD approach is best-suited for regularized (composite) quantile regression and variable selection among the three methods tested, although care should be taken with regards to its theoretical convergence properties, as noted by \cite{earlyCD2}.
+This second set of results suggests that our CD approach is best suited for regularized (composite) quantile regression among the three methods tested, although care should be taken with regards to its theoretical convergence properties, as noted by \cite{earlyCD2}.
 In particular, since the penalty is not continuously differentiable in $\pmb\beta$ (so that the penalty is not separable as per \cite{earlyCD2}), convergence results do not apply.
 This situation is similar to that noted by \cite{cdproblem} in the context of fused lasso.
 In an example, CD is unable to achieve the global minimum of a strictly convex objective function.
 The authors show this problem stems from CD not allowing two particular components to be updated together, while no improvement to the value of the objective function is possible in one-component subproblem updates.
 With some specific modifications, however, \cite{cdproblem} show that this CD approach can be modified for highly competitive performance for the fused lasso problem.